flutter/website/src/get-started/flutter-for/uikit-devs.md

 To update your views in UIKit, you directly mutate them.
 In Flutter, widgets are immutable and not updated directly.
-Instead, you have to manipulate the widget’s state.
+Instead, you have to manipulate the widget's state.

 This is where the concept of Stateful vs Stateless widgets comes in.
 A `StatelessWidget` is just what it sounds